 where I(·) is the indicator function.

-Taking religion for an example of interpretation, here the baseline value is set as ‘non-Sikh’ thus the alternate value is ‘Sikh’ accordingly.
+Taking religion for an example of interpretation.
+Here the baseline value is set as ”non-Sikh” and the alternate value is “Sikh.”
 The exponentiated estimate of coefficient for ‘religionSikh’ in the R output, e−2.70 = 0.067, is the factor by which the odds of receiving callback is multiplied when religion changes from non-Sikh to Sikh while other variables remain fixed.
 In other words, the odds of a voicemail from a Sikh person receiving callback is expected to reduce 1 − 0.067 = 93.3% compared with a non-Sikh person.
-Correspondingly, we could observe from Figure 1a that the callback rate in the ‘Sikh’ group is notably lower than the ‘non-Sikh’ group.
+Correspondingly, we could observe from Figure 1a that the callback rate in the “Sikh” group is notably lower than the “non-Sikh” group.
 The other three predictor coefficients can be interpreted similarly.
-Meanwhile, the exponentiated intercept, e3.77 = 43.4, represents the odds that a phone message receives callback when it’s from a non-Sikh female with no accent in city Richmond, i.e., the baseline.
+Meanwhile, the exponentiated intercept, e3.77 = 43.4, represents the odds that a phone message receives callback when it is from a non-Sikh female with no accent in city Richmond, i.e., the baseline.

 Ordinal regression on appoint offer

 Instead of the odds of being one category in logistic regression, the ordinal regression model focuses on the odds of being less than or equal to a particular category.
-In our case, this odd is definded as for k = 0,1 where Y is the response variable appoint offer, and k is the category in the response.
+In our case, this odd is defined as for k = 0,1 where Y is the response variable appoint offer, and k is the category in the response.
 Further, the ordinal logistic regression model is parameterized as

 , (3)

-where notations are the same as logistic regresion except that the intercept βk0 varies with category k.
+where notations are the same as logistic regression except that the intercept βk0 varies with category k.
 We use the polr function in MASS package from R to estimate the parameters in the regression model.
 The sample code runs as follows:

 > or.fit <- polr(appoint_offer ~ religion + gender + accent + city, data = dat, Hess=TRUE) > summary(or.fit) Call: